 A low carb and gluten free dessert pie.
-This sugar free mock coconut squash custard pie is made with yellow summer squash and flavored with coconut extract.
+This mock coconut yellow squash pie recipe is made with yellow summer squash and flavored with coconut extract.

 - Peel squash then cut it in half lengthwise to scrape out the seeds using a spoon.